cloudmesh-community/fa18-523-60/paper/paper.md

 native table contains the primary key column while the referenced table contains a foreign key.
-This mechanism allows one to make changes in a single row instead of changing all rows in the referenced table, this action is referred to as normalization.
+This mechanism allows one to make changes in a single row instead of changing all rows in the referenced table, this action is referred to as *normalization*.
 MongoDB is a documented database and mainly contains denormalized data which means the data is repeated instead of indexed over a specific key.
 If the same data is required in more than one table, it needs to be repeated.
 This constraint has been eliminated in MongoDB's new version 3.2.
-The new release introduced a "$lookup" feature which more likely works as a left-outer-join.
+The new release introduced a *"$lookup"* feature which more likely works as a left-outer-join.
 Lookups are restricted to aggregated functions which means that data usually need some type of filtering and grouping operations to be conducted beforehand.
 For this reason, joins in MongoDB require more complicated querying compared to the traditional relational database joins.
-Although at this time, "lookups" are still very far from replacing "joins", this is a prominent feature that can resolve some of the relational data challenges for MongoDB [@www-sitepoint].
+Although at this time, *lookups* are still very far from replacing *joins*, this is a prominent feature that can resolve some of the relational data challenges for MongoDB [@www-sitepoint].
 When it comes to the technical elements of MongoDB, it posses a rich interface for importing and storage of external data in various formats.
-Using Mongo Import/Export tool one can easily transfer the contents from a JSON, CSV, or TSV files into a database.
-MongoDB supports CRUD(Create, read, update, delete) operations efficiently and has detailed documentation available on the website.
+Using Mongo Import/Export tool one can easily transfer the contents from JSON, CSV, or TSV files into a database.
+MongoDB supports CRUD(Create, read, update, delete) operations efficiently and has detailed documentation available on the product website.
 It can also query the geospatial data, and it is capable of storing geospatial data in GeoJSON objects.
 Aggregation Operation of MongoDB process data records and returns computed results.
 MongoDB aggregation framework is modeled on the concept of data pipelines.
 Data security is the crucial aspect of enterprise infrastructure management and that is why MongoDB provides various security features such as authentication, access control, and encryption.
-It supports mechanisms such as SCRAM and LDAP and Kerberos authentication.
+It supports mechanisms such as SCRAM, LDAP, and Kerberos authentication.
 The administrator can create role-based access control; roles can be predefined or custom.
 MongoDB can audit activities such as DDL, CRUD statements, authentication and authorization operations [@www-mongodbmanual].
-In regards to the cloud technologies, MongoDB also offers fully automated cloud service called "Atlas" with competitive pricing options.
+In regards to the cloud technologies, MongoDB also offers fully automated cloud service called *Atlas* with competitive pricing options.
 Mongo Atlas Cloud interface offers interactive GUI for managing cloud resources and deploying applications quickly.
 The service is equipped with geographically distributed instances to ensure no single point failure.
 Also, a well-rounded performance monitoring interface allows users to promptly detect anomalies and generate index suggestions to optimize the performance and reliability of the database.
 Global technology leaders such as Google, Facebook, eBay, and Nokia are leveraging MongoDB and Atlas cloud services making MongoDB one of the most popular choices among the NoSQL databases [@www-mongomanual].

 ### PyMongo

-MongoDB is an open source database which stores information as flexible JSON-like documents.
-The documents can have any number, name, or hierarchy of fields information within it.
-Storing information in a MongoDB document is different than storing it in a relational database row data.
-MongoDB can be used as a persistent, searchable Python dictionaries repository [@flask-pymongo].

-Three top-level packages for interacting with MongoDB are available in PyMongo distribution contains.
-The bson is an implementation of the BSON format, while Pymongo is a full-featured driver for MngoDB, and gridfs is a set of tools for working with the GridFS storage specification.
-PyMongo is the official driver published by the Mongo to work with Python.
-It is a Python distribution that contains tools for working with MongoDB and is the recommended way to work with MongoDB from Python [@api-mongodb-com-api].

-PyMongo supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6 and 4.0 [@github].
-It contains the thread-safe features and provides a built-in connection pooling for threaded applications [@api.mongodb.com-FAQ].
-PyMongo also supports asynchronous frameworks like Gevent, asyncio, Tornado, or Twisted. as well as mod_wsgi also [@api.mongodb.com-FAQ].

-For representing dates and times in MongoDB documents, PyMongo uses datetime objects [@api-mongodb-com-api].
-Since MongoDB assumes that dates and times are in UTC, one should ensure that dates and times written to the database reflect the UTC [@api-mongodb-datetimes].

-Atlas is MongoDB, Inc.’s hosted MongoDB as a service offering.
-Pymango can be used to connect Atlas from python code.
-Connections to Atlas are secure, but also need TLS/SSL.
-For connections using TLS/SSL, PyMongo may require third party dependencies as determined by the version of Python.
-With Python 3.3+, PyMongo and any TLS/SSL-related dependencies can be installed using the pip tls command [@api.mongodb.com-atlas].

-Creating a MongoClient to the running mongod instance is the first step when working with PyMongo.
-A single instance of MongoDB can support multiple independent databases.
-When working with PyMongo, one accesses databases using attribute style access on the MongoClient instances.
-In PyMongo dictionaries are used to represent documents [@api-mongodb-com-tutorial].

-PyMongo can be installed or upgraded with a single pip command.
-The pip is the recommended way of installing PyMongo on all platforms.
-Specific PyMongo versions can also we obtained by using specific pip commands [@api-mongodb-com-installation].
-Also, an easy_install from setuptools location (https://pypi.org/project/setuptools/) can be used for installation and upgrade.
-There is another way to install Pymongo directly from the source.
-First, an install of the C extension dependencies is necessary before the latest GitHub source is checked and the driver from the resulting tree is installed [@api-mongodb-com-installation].

-PyMongo has some dependencies as it supports only Python 2.6, 2.7, 3.4+, PyPy, and PyPy3.
-The GSSAPI authentication requires pykerberos on Unix or WinKerberos on Windows for installation.

-The first step when working with PyMongo is to create a MongoClient to the running mongod instance [@api-mongodb-com-tutorial].
-It will connect to the default host and port.
-Per user preference, the host and port can also be explicitly specified [@api-mongodb-com-tutorial].

-One MongoDb instance can connect multiple independent databases.
-PyMongo uses an attribute style access on MongoClient instances to access databases.
-If attribute style access does not work, instead a dictionary style access to connect should be used [@api-mongodb-com-tutorial].

-There are many tools written for working with PyMongo.
-These tools give additional flavor to PyMongo.
-Below is the list for some of the tools.

-1) **PyMODM** is an ORM-like framework on top of PyMongo.
-The PyMODM provides simple, extensible functionality that can be leveraged by other libraries to target platforms like Django.
-At the same time, PyMODM is powerful enough to be used for developing applications on its own [@api-mongodb-tools].

-2) **Humongolus** is a lightweight ORM framework for Python and MongoDB.
-The name comes from the combination of MongoDB and Homunculus.
-Humongolus allows one to create models/schemas with robust validation [@api-mongodb-tools].

-3) **Ming** (the Merciless) is a library that allows users to enforce schemas on a MongoDB database in their Python application.
-It was developed by SourceForge during their migration to MongoDB [@api-mongodb-tools].

-4) **MongoEngine** is another ORM-like layer on top of PyMongo.
-It allows one to define schemas for documents and query collections using syntax inspired by the Django ORM [@api-mongodb-tools].

-5) **uMongo** is a Python MongoDB ODM.
-Its inception comes from two needs: the lack of async ODM and the difficulty to do document(un)serialization with existing ODMs.
-It works with multiple drivers: PyMongo, TxMongo, motor_asyncio, and mongomock [@api-mongodb-tools].

-6) **Djongo** is a connector for using Django with MongoDB as the database backend.
-The Django Admin GUI can be used to add and modify documents in MongoDB [@api-mongodb-tools].

-7) **Django MongoDB Engine** is a MongoDB database backend for Django that completely integrates with its ORM [@api-mongodb-tools].

-8) **mongodb_beaker** is a project to enable using MongoDB as a backend for beaker’s caching / session system [@api-mongodb-tools].

-9) **Log4Mongo** is a flexible Python logging handler that can store logs in MongoDB using normal and capped collections [@api-mongodb-tools].

-10) **MongoLog** is a Python logging handler that stores logs in MongoDB using a capped collection [@api-mongodb-tools].

-11) **c5t** is a content-management system using TurboGears and MongoDB [@api-mongodb-tools].

-12) **rod.recipe.mongodb** is a ZC Buildout recipe for downloading and installing MongoDB [@api-mongodb-tools].

-13) **repoze-what-plugins-mongodb** is a project working to support a plugin for using MongoDB as a backend for repoze.what [@api-mongodb-tools].

-14) **mongobox** is a tool to run a sandboxed [@api-mongodb-tools] MongoDB instance from within a python app [@api-mongodb-tools].

-15) **Flask-MongoAlchemy** add Flask support for MongoDB using MongoAlchemy [@api-mongodb-tools].

-16) **Flask-MongoKit** is the Flask extension to better integrate MongoKit into Flask [@api-mongodb-tools].

-17) **Flask-PyMongo** is the bridges Flask and PyMongo [@api-mongodb-tools].
+PyMongo is the official Python driver or distribution that allows work with a NoSQL type database called *MongoDB* [@api-mongodb-com-api].
+The first version of the driver was developed in 2009 [@www-pymongo-blog] only two years after the MongoDB development was started.
+This driver allows developers to combine both Python's versatility and MongoDB's unstructured data nature into successful applications.
+Currently, this driver supports MongoDB versions 2.6, 3.0, 3.2, 3.4, 3.6, and 4.0 [@github].
+MongoDB and Python represent a compatible fit considering that BSON (binary JSON) used in this NoSQL database is very similar to Python dictionaries, which makes the collaboration between the two even more appealing [@www-slideshare].
+For this reason, ditionaries are the recommended tools to be used in PyMongo when representing documents [@www-gearheart].

+#### Installation

+Prior to be able to exploit the benefits of Python and MongoDB symultaneously, the PyMongo distribution must be installed using *pip*.
+To install it on all platforms, the following command should be used [@api-mongodb-com-installation]:

+`$ python -m pip install pymongo`

+Specific versions of PyMongo can be installed with command lines such as in this example where the 3.5.1 version is installed [@api-mongodb-com-installation]:

+`$ python -m pip install pymongo==3.5.1`

+A single line of code can be used to upgrade the driver as well [@api-mongodb-com-installation].

+`$ python -m pip install --upgrade pymongo`

+Further more, the installation process can be completed with help of the easy_install tool, which requires users to use the following command [@api-mongodb-com-installation].

+`$ python -m easy_install pymongo`

+To do an upgrade of the driver using this tool, the following command is recommended [@api-mongodb-com-installation]:

+`$ python -m easy_install -U pymongo`

+There are many other ways of installing PyMongo directly from the source, however they require for the C extension dependencies to be installed prior to the driver installation step, as they are the ones that skim throught the sources on GitHub and use the most up-to-date source to install the driver [@api-mongodb-com-installation].

+To check if the installation was completed accurately, the following command is used in the Python console [@www-realpython].

+`import pymongo`

+If the command returns zero exceptions within the Python shell, one can consider the PyMongo installation to be completed successfully.

+### Dependencies

+The PyMongo driver has a few dependencies that should be taken into consideration.
+Currently, it supports CPython 2.7, 3.4+, PyPy, and PyPy 3.5+ interpreters [@www-github-driver].
+An optional dependency that requires some additional components to be installed is the GSSAPI authentication [@www-github-driver].
+For the Unix based machine, it requires pykerberos, while for the Windows machines WinKerberos is needed to fullfill this requirement [@www-github-driver].
+The automatic installation of this dependency can be done symoultaneously with the driver installation, in the following manner:

+`$ python -m pip install pymongo[gssapi]`

+Other third-party dependencies such as *ipaddress*, *certifi*, or *wincerstore* are necessery for connections with help of TLS/SSL and can also be symoultaneously be installed with the driver installation [@www-github-driver].

+### Running PyMongo with Mongo Deamon

+Once PyMongo installed, the Mongo deamon can be run with a very simple command in a new terminal window [@www-realpython].

+`$ mongod`

+### Connecting to a database using MongoClient

+In order to be able to establish a connection with the database, a MongoClient class needs to be imported that subsequentially allows the MongoClient object to communicate with the database [@www-realpython].

+`from pymongo import MongoClient client = MongoClient()`

+This command allows a connection with a default, local host and port (27017), however, depending on the programming requirements, one can also specify those by listing them in the client instance or instead use the same information via the Mongo URI format [@www-realpython].

+### Accessing Databases, Inserting and Retrieving Documents

+### Pros and Cons using PyMongo

+#### Pros

+#### Cons